 Yet another spoke up.
 “But it’s completely empty too ...
 It’s empty of everything but water and air.”

 Y’all, reading this in his book made me cry.
 I’m not even sure why.
-But it feels like relief, like a breath of air.
+But it feels like relief, like taking in a big breath of air.
 It feels like it's full of color and flourish, and of possibility.
 Full of freedom.

 Then he explained.
 The statement makes the assumption that each of the twos in the equation are whole numbers.
 In that instance, yes, 2 + 2 = 4.
 But 2.5 + 2.5 does not equal four, and 2.9 + 2.9 equals almost six!

-Rod could see the assumptions behind the question, but he could also see alternate sets of assumptions which yielded a different conclusion.
+Rod could see the assumptions behind the question; he could also see alternate sets of assumptions which yielded a different conclusion.

 He loved to answer questions with questions, or answer specifically and exactly the question he was asked.
 I think he was trying to help people understand that the question they were asking was based on certain assumptions, and it might not have been the question they actually wanted answered.
 Or maybe he just liked to annoy people.

-I never thought I could do what he did - see things the way he saw them.
+I never thought I could see things the way he saw them.
 So, without him in my life, I believed his perspective was lost to me forever.
-And continuing to move through life without that perspective, continuing in that dualistic mindset, life seems deflated, controlled by someone else presenting me only choices ‘they’ deem appropriate.
-It's almost defeating, and it feels suffocating.
+And continuing to move through life without that perspective, continuing in my dualistic mindset, I felt helplessly controlled by someone else offer me only the options ‘they’ deem appropriate.

 But what if he had the perspective he did because he asked questions?
 Because he challenged assumptions?
-Because he didn’t accept the status quo, or believe in absolutes or the ‘only two options’ option?
+Because he didn’t accept the status quo, or believe in absolutes?
+Because he believe there was an option C?

 What if he just assumed there were other options, and trained his mind to look for them?
 What if his perspective was, at least in part, the result of a way thinking?

-What if that were something I could learn to do?
+What if I could learn that way of thinking?

 What if …?